mercos/robot-eyes/README.md

 npx robot-eyes report
 ```

-Open an electron report, where you can look at the diferences and approve them.
+Start a express server where you can look and see and approve differences.
+Default port is 3000, but you can set it with `--port`